benoit1906/Gyroscope/README.md

 You can see on the Figure 11 the simulation of the I2C_driver_testbench VHDL code.
 We showed some signals like the SCL, SDA of the I2C bus, I2C_m_addr_wr, IC_m_data_wr.
 We can see on this screenshot the start condition of the I2C bus, we can also see that the I2C_m_addr_wr contained the value of the address of the device(L3GD20) and I2C_m_data_wr first contain the value of the CTRL_REG1 and then the value to enter in this register in order to activate the POWER mode of the peripheral and to enable the 3 axis of the gyroscope.

 We can also see two signal state: the first one represents the state of the testbench of the I2C_driver needed to make a writing in the control register and then to make a reading of the 6 registers containing the values of the X-Y-Z axis.
-The second one signal named state is the one declared in the I2C VHDL code whivh represents the states of the I2C FSM of the transmission of the master.
+The second one signal named state is the one declared in the I2C VHDL code which represents the states of the I2C FSM of the transmission of the master.

 ![image](https://user-images.githubusercontent.com/84474292/118881589-8dc51800-b8f3-11eb-9ce4-695341d1ae24.png)